 The Department of Biology offers the following academics for students:

-The Bachelor of Science is intended for students wishing to study biology, enter medical, dental or veterinary school, attend a graduate program in the life sciences, become involved in health policy or and/or get started in research.
+The Bachelor of Science is intended for students wishing to study biology, enter medical, dental or veterinary school, attend a graduate program in the life sciences, become involved in health policy, and/or get started in research.
 All Biology undergrads will earn a minor in Chemistry upon successful completion of the Biology major requirements.

 Undergraduate Honors Program